akornilo/akornilo.github.io/_posts/2016-01-01-how-learning-works.md

 With this code (under 100 lines!), we are ready to train and test our model!

 ## Results
 Our data set has three pairs of categories.
-The pair that the code is run on can me modified in line 4.
+The pair that the code is run on can be modified in line 4.
 These are the results for each of the pairs (because of the shuffle, your results may differ slightly):

-Medical vs space articles
+Medical vs Space articles

 ```
 Train Data: 0 952 0.0